NuruNabiyev/SecureChat2020/README.md

 - [ ] Fix the use after free vulnerability in `worker.c` (yet to be located).
 - [ ] Fix the nullbyte injection vulnerability in `worker.c`.
 - [ ] Fix the buffer overflow vulnerability on client input and worker handler with bounds-checking.

+## Notes
+In the commands table, a few commands are marked.
+These are commands that the client program will be able to parse, but of which the functionality has not actually been implemented yet.
+The login and register commands show very similar behaviour due to the abstraction of a user not being implemented yet.
+The users function returns a fixed message because of this exact reason.